-4. Pizza Habana for mingling with locals who know this is the best spot serving Creole Cuban food, just like grandma’s, in Vedado.
+4. Mama Patio on Calle 23 for mingling with locals who know this is the best spot serving Creole Cuban food, just like grandma’s, in Vedado.
 Ask around for it.

 5. The kitchens of locals is where the heart and soul of Cuban cuisine and food culture is.
 If you have the opportunity to eat a creole meal at your casa particular, do it!

 WHERE TO STAY: CASA PARTICULAR, CENTRO HABANA OR VEDADO

 Book your stay in a casa particular hosted by a local family (private homestay similar to a B&B) over staying in a state-owned hotel.
 By staying in a casa particular, you not only get a super authentic experience, but your tourism dollars will also remain in the local economy which in turn directly supports locals.
 We love the Centro and Vedado neighbourhoods because you get much more of a local experience away from the tourist crowds.
 You’ll see and interact with more locals going about their day to day while walking around than tourists and have daily opportunities to engage with your neighbours on a more real level.
 You’re more likely to be invited into someone's home for a coffee after a brief chat in the street than to be approached by hustlers looking to sell you something (which is a common occurrence in the heavy tourist circuit of Old Havana).

 1. Bar EFE is a great spot to experience Havana's growing underground urban music, contemporary jazz, hip-hop and electronic music scenes.